shadyfahmy/spidey-search-engine/README.md

 </div>

 # :spider:Spidey:spider_web:
-Full working search engine which can search by text, image or voice , it also has its own crawler, indexer, ranker, query engine and UI.
+Fully working search engine which can search by text, image or voice , it also has its own crawler, indexer, ranker, query engine and UI.

 ---